Install the following package on Debian distribution, such as Ubuntu, Mint, or Debian, that you want to configure to use LDAP authentication.

 ~]# apt-get install ldap-utils

-Then, search for a user on the LDAP server.
+Then, use the ldapsearch command to search for a user on the LDAP server.

 You should also be able to authenticate on the client using your LDAP user.